verigle/peewee/docs/peewee/relationships.rst

 There is a big problem with the above loop: it executes an additional query for every tweet to look up the ``tweet.user`` foreign-key.
-For our small table the performance penalty isn't obvious, but if we had a large table it could cause significant slowness.
+For our small table the performance penalty isn't obvious, but we would find the delays grew as the number of rows increased.

 If you're familiar with SQL, you might remember that it's possible to SELECT from multiple tables, allowing us to get the tweet content *and* the username